1 - DaprWorkflowClient lifetime management and registration

 An end-to-end sample demonstrating this can be seen in the .NET SDK repository but a brief extraction of this sample is available below.

-public class OrderProcessingWorkflow : Workflow<OrderPayload, OrderResult>
+public sealed class OrderProcessingWorkflow : Workflow<OrderPayload, OrderResult>

 {